survivejs/webpack-book/manuscript/styling/01_loading.md

 {pagebreak}

 The added configuration means that files ending with `.css` should invoke given loaders. `test` matches against a JavaScript-style regular expression.
-The loaders are evaluated from right to left.

-`loaders: ['style-loader', 'css-loader']` can be read as `styleLoader(cssLoader(input))`.
 Loaders are transformations that are applied to source files, and return the new source and can be chained together like a pipe in Unix.
+They evaluated from right to left.
+This means that `loaders: ['style-loader', 'css-loader']` can be read as `styleLoader(cssLoader(input))`.

 T> If you want to disable *css-loader* `url` parsing, set `url: false`.
 The same idea applies to `@import` as to disable parsing imports you can set `import: false` through the loader options.